 Does hypocritical Christian behavior nullify the Bible?
 Do all religious paths eventually lead to the worship of the true God?
 Can the truth of scripture be proven logically?

 The prophet Ezekiel wrote something that has a direct bearing on the question of whether or not the Bible should matter.
 He wrote, "You may wonder why a son is not punished for the sins of his father.
 It is because the son does what is right and obeys my laws.
 Only those who sin will be put to death . . .
-Good people will be rewarded for what they do, and evil people will be punished for what they do" (Ezekiel 18:19 - 20).
+Good people will be rewarded for what they do, and evil people will be punished for what they do" (Ezekiel 18:19 - 20, Contemporary English Version Bible).

-Christian sins do not nullify or cancel the need for others to obey God's commands in the Bible.
-The lack of perfect behavior on the part of those who support an absolute moral code is not only not unusual, the Bible itself plainly states that those who adhere to its words will sometimes sin (1John 1:8 - 10).
+Christian sins do not nullify or cancel the need for others to obey God's commands.
+The lack of perfect behavior on the part of those who support an absolute moral code is not only not unusual, Scripture itself plainly states that those who adhere to its words will sometimes sin (1John 1:8 - 10).

 The argument that the inability of some to live perfectly by a belief system renders the beliefs themselves worthless and unworthy of being followed does not make sense.
 It is ultimately unfair to reject God and the Bible just because some are viewed as fallibly living by them.
 How many atheists, for example, have rejected their beliefs because of the sins of Mao or Joseph Stalin, who together murdered one hundred million people?